charlescol/schema-manager/README.md

 await manager.register(subjectBuilder); // Register the schemas
 ```

 The `subjectBuilder` function generates the subject name for each schema registered in the schema registry.
 The subject is a unique identifier used by the registry to track a schema.
+The above implementation is a custom strategy but you can also follow a `TopicNameStrategy` or a `RecordNameStrategy` to generate the subject name.

 The `register` function builds a dependency graph based on schema dependencies and registers them in the correct order using a topological sorting algorithm.